 - Take what they say seriously - Help the children and young people you look after feel valued in what they say and help them work through difficult emotions.

 Local and national resources and support

-Note that face to face services, hubs and groups have had to be suspended and many organisations have had to limit what they can offer.
+Note that face to face services, hubs and groups have had to be suspended and many organisations are limited in what they can offer.

 Chat Health text service

 Confidential health advice for 11-19s in Cambridgeshire and Peterborough.
 Topics have ranged from relationships and self harm to bullying, healthy eating, drugs and alcohol.
 It's run by Cambridgeshire and Peterborough Healthy Child Programme and is open Monday to Friday 9.30am to 4pm.